DankoKr/pace/README.md

 4. Run the app on an emulator or a physical device.

 ## License
-This project is licensed under the MIT License.
+This project is free to use and the owner does not take responsibility for any misbehaviour with it.